 DUI Refusal in Aliso Viejo

 Under the ‘Implied Consent Laws’ in the State of California, if you are arrested for a DUI, you are required to choose between a breath test or a blood test.
 If for some reason you cannot take either test, then a urine test can be conducted.
+A urine test is usually only administered if there are certain medical conditions involved or drug use is suspected and a blood test is not a viable option.
 The state considers the application and receipt of a California driver’s license consent to be subject to toxicology tests like BrAC, BAC, or urinalysis.

 If an investigating agency has accused you of refusing to provide your BAC, contact Johnson Criminal Law Group today to discuss your case.
 Our criminal defense attorneys handle DUI cases and can get you a great outcome if you call now.
 Don’t wait!